eqy/autotosis/README.md

 All my other machines (that have GPUs) are currently busy at the moment doing "real" work, so I tried training this ResNet-18 on my ancient i5-3570K (it doesn't even have AVX2 extensions!) machine.
 However, it turns out that this is still fast enough to train a 128x128 input resolution model.
-For longer video clips, inference can be "sped up" by subsampling the video (e.g., predictions at << 60fps).
+For longer video clips, inference can be "sped up" by subsampling the video (e.g., predictions at << 60 fps).

 Finally, `ffmpeg` remains clunky but powerful and fast (for most tasks), and it was wholly able to accomplish all of the tasks needed to train the model, ingest video for predictions, and re-slice videos to automatically generate highlight compilations.